IPCS INCHEM Home

 PREVENT GENERATION OF MISTS!

+Personal protection: filter respirator for organic gases and vapours adapted to the airborne concentration of the substance.
 Ventilation.
 Collect leaking and spilled liquid in sealable containers as far as possible.
-Absorb remaining liquid in sand or inert absorbent and remove to safe place.
-Personal protection: filter respirator for organic gases and vapours.
+Absorb remaining liquid in sand or inert absorbent.
+Then store and dispose of according to local regulations.

 UN Classification